jlamprou/jlamprou/README.md

 ### Hi there, I'm John Lamprou 👋

-- 🔭 I’m currently working on the prediction of Greek Elections 2023 using Twitter data (https://grelections.parasecurity.edu.gr/)
+- 🔭 I’m currently doing my Research MSc on Machine Learning at ECE-TUC.
-- 🌱 I’m currently learning Data Science and ML (mostly NLP)
+- 🌱 I’m currently learning LLMs.
-- 🥅 2023 Goals: Start a new job as an ML engineer
+- 🥅 2023 Goals: Author more research papers
 - ⚡ Fun fact: I also know a lot of stuff about Pen-Testing

 ### Connect with me: